kstep/vkrs/CONTRIBUTING.md

 altogether for public methods which doesn't require authorization and/or special permissions, like `utils.getServerTime`.

-Now we go to the fields definition block wrapped in the curly braces `{}` as a simple struct type.
+Now we go to the field definition block wrapped in the curly braces `{}` as a simple struct type.
 Let's ignore `sized {}` and `unsized {}` blocks for now and go straight to field definitions.